42Crunch/vscode-openapi/README.md

 ## Network requirements

-To exdecute the 42Crunch Freemium services, we need access to the following URL: https://stateless.42crunch.com.
+To execute the 42Crunch Freemium services, you need access to the following URL: https://stateless.42crunch.com.
 You may need to ask your administrators to add a firewall rule to allow the connection.

 ## Known issues